 PyTorch Jupyter Notebooks

 Jupyter Notebooks can be used for interactive code development and execution of Python scripts and several other codes.
-A prebuilt TensorFlow/PyTorch container backed by an Anaconda distribution and Python 3.6 is accessible as a Jupyer Notebook kernel.
+We provide a Jupyter kernel for the aforementioned PyTorch container.

 Accessing the JupyterLab Portal

-- Open a web browser and go to URL: https://rivanna-portal.hpc.virginia.edu.
+- Open a web browser and go to: https://rivanna-portal.hpc.virginia.edu.